OttoHung/docker.tutorials/docs/build_context_flag.md

 from different locations based on the type of files.
 For instance, icons, images or other resources that are not included in the same package, including the resource from other docker images.
-Fortunately, the Docker Buildx tool supports multiple build context flag for Docker 1.4.
+Fortunately, the Docker Buildx toolkit supports multiple build context flag for Docker 1.4.
 Let's learn how to use this new feature.

 The following list is a shortcut for jumping into a specific topic handy.